pathawks/embed-rss/readme.txt

 == Installation ==

 1. Upload `dirtysuds-embed-rss` to the `/wp-content/plugins/` directory
-2. Activate **DirtySuds - Embed PDF** through the 'Plugins' menu in WordPress
+2. Activate **DirtySuds - Embed RSS** through the 'Plugins' menu in WordPress
 3. That's it.
 Now when you embed an RSS feed using the Wordpress `[embed]` shortcode, the plugin will embed the feed